Are you growing your hemp wholesale for the biomass market? If so, you need a plan to control pest outbreaks.

 Many farmers growing other crops have had to learn this lesson the hard way.
 Highly toxic pesticides sprayed liberally might have discouraged their pest problem for the moment but encouraged an even worse outbreak to follow.

 For all the reasons above, implementing an IPM plan will lower the risk of pest damage over time.
+Being on top of the hemp wholesale market means being on top of all risks and having the tools in place to navigate them.

 As you identify better practices, adjust your operation to discourage pest outbreaks, learn what pests to worry about and the least-toxic way to control them, you are ultimately encouraging a healthier farm system that will naturally prevent pest problems.